 While this isn’t a comprehensive list of the variables available to A/B test, keep in mind that what you DO test should be relevant to your overall business goals.

-- Remember to only test one variable at a time!
+Best Practices For Facebook Ads A/B Testing1.
+Only test one variable at a time!

 - Testing multiple variables at once can result in unreliable data, as you’ll be unable to accurately determine which of your test variables ultimately drove the best results.